skulpt/skulpt/introduction.rst

         An intermediate language between source code and object code.
 Many modern languages first compile source code into byte code and then interpret the byte code with a program called a *virtual machine*.

+    codelens
+        An interactive environment that allows the user to control the step by step execution of a Python program

     comment
         Information in a program that is meant for other programmers (or anyone